Mark1626/road-to-plus-plus/chapter-4/README.md

 Case 4 - Conditional and Nested OpenMP usage.
 Nested thread spawning has to be enabled with `omp_set_nested(1)`, control on how many threads to spawn can be done with `OMP_NUM_THREADS=2,8`

+Case 5: A curious behaviour in reduction.
+In reduction if there is a variable changed by a thread, it is not visible to other threads even if barrier is called.

-Interstingly `omp master` is several times faster than `omp single`, look at case study the [other chapter](../chapter-acceleration/openacc/sandpile/README.md)
+Interstingly `omp master` is several times faster than `omp single` as there is no implicit barrier at the end of the master region, other threads can continue beyond the region without waiting, look at case study the [other chapter](../chapter-acceleration/openacc/sandpile/README.md)

 ## Debugging